zloirock/core-js/docs/features/es-proposal/README.md

 ## Finished

-Finished (stage 4) proposals already marked in `core-js` as stable ECMAScript, they are available in `core-js/stable` and `core-js/es` namespace, you can find then in related sections of this doc.
-However, even for finished proposals, `core-js` provide a way to include only features for a specific proposal like `core-js/proposals/proposal-name`.
+Finished (stage 4) proposals already marked in Core-JS as stable ECMAScript, they are available in `core-js/stable` and `core-js/es` namespace, you can find then in related sections of this doc.
+However, even for finished proposals, Core-JS provide a way to include only features for a specific proposal like `core-js/proposals/proposal-name`.

 ### [`globalThis`](global-this.md)